developer-friendly/blog/docs/posts/2024/0013-azure-vm-to-aws.md

 Azure.
 I'd be more than happy to be proven wrong by a diligent reader. :hugging:

-But, until then, it's safe to assume that the audience of the JWT token is what you see in the TF code above. :shrug:
+But, until then, it's safe to assume that the audience of the JWT token is what you see in this TF code. :shrug:

 However, when we get to the AWS side, we would normally want to be rest assured that not all the identities of the given Identity Provider will be able to